Health Benefits Of Lime Essential Oil: Curing Scurvy

 How To Make Your Own DIY Lime Essential Oil

 Essential oils are a great place to start if you’re thinking of going the natural route in life and can save you a ton of cash in the long-run.
 However, it’s important for me to stress that I will be giving you a tried and trusted recipe for a lime oil infusion and not the pure essential oil extract.
-This can only be made through a process of steam distillation and that’s a different product for a different weekend as there are many variables that one has to take into account to produce a clean finished product that’s free of impurities and chemicals – it’s somewhat of a scientific process.
+This can only be made through steam distillation and that’s a different product for a different weekend as there are many variables that one has to take into account to produce a clean finished product that’s free of impurities and chemicals – it’s somewhat of a scientific process.

 - 2x Cups of Canola oil.